NYCUciflab/infant_pose_estimation_and_dataset/README.md

 $L_{KCE}=-\frac{1}{C}\sum_{c=1}^{C}{h_clog\ {\hat{h}\prime}_c}\ ,\ \ where\ {\hat{h}\prime}_c=softmax\left({\hat{h}}_c\right)$

-Here, the ground-truth heatmap $h_c$ for keypoint c is used, and a spatial softmax is applied to the predicted heatmap $ {\hat{h}\prime}_c$ to create a probability distribution.
+Here, the ground-truth heatmap $h_c$ for keypoint c is used, and a spatial softmax is applied to the predicted heatmap ${\hat{h}\prime}_c$ to create a probability distribution.
 This normalization centers the confidence at the predicted keypoint, with pixel values summing to one.
 Unlike BCE, KCE offers a more structured supervisory signal, improving spatial precision and reducing background penalization by encouraging the model to focus on relative spatial confidence.

 The following table details the performance gains with KCE: